bjones1/CodeChat_Editor/docs/implementation.md

   - The pathname of the file.
   - If this file should be processed as a TOC or not.
 - The page processor returns:
-  - An Enum with the file's contents: a
+  - An Enum with the file's contents:

 On save: